Employee Procedure Review Working Group

 - Mike Mathews, Interim Director, Academic Personnel Office, Office of the Executive Vice Chancellor and Provost

 - Taf Matika, Undergraduate Student, Senior

-- Jeanna McCullers, Hearing Coordinator, Equal Opportunity and Compliance Office
+- Jeanna McCullers, former Hearing Coordinator, Equal Opportunity and Compliance Office

 - Rasheem Holland, Captain, Department of Public Safety